NI-Measurement-Plug-Ins/audio-adc-labview/docs/software-development.md

 - NI-DAQmx (2022 Q3 or higher)
 - NI-Digital Audio Acquisition and Generation Toolkit (2023 Q3 or higher)
 - NI-DCPower (As recommended by InstrumentStudio, if SMUs are used for powering up the DUT)
-- LabVIEW Sound and Vibration Toolkit (2021 or higher)
+- LabVIEW Sound and Vibration Toolkit (2021)
 - LabVIEW 64-bit (2021 SP1 or higher)
 - Measurement Link (2024 Q1 or higher)
 - InstrumentStudio (2024 Q1 or higher)